Manheim Township, Lancaster County, Pennsylvania

 Manheim Township is a township in Lancaster County, Pennsylvania, United States.
 It was established in 1729.
 The township's southernmost border meets the city limits of Lancaster and includes the communities of Neffsville, Dillerville, and Landis Valley.
 Its population, as of the 2020 census, was 43,977 making it the second largest municipality in the county after Lancaster City.

 Government

 Residents of Manheim Township elect a five-member Board of Commissioners.
 Commissioners are elected to serve a four-year term.
 The township also elects a tax collector and magisterial district judge which serve a four-year and six-year term respectively.

+As a result of the 2025 Municipal Election, Democrats will hold a all seats on the township commissioner's board.
+The elected officials will be (after the newly elected are sworn in, January 2026):